sundaybitrus001/alx-system_engineering-devops/0x01-shell_permissions/README.md

+# Heyy
+This is a
-Create a script that switches the current user to the user betty.
+script that prints the effective username of the current user